polljoy/polljoy-web/README.md

 ```

 ###Get polls
-After you installed the PHP file in your server end and include the Javascript files, where you want to get polls, include:
+So you have installed the PHP file in your server end and included the Javascript files.
+In the webpage where you want to get the polls, include the following code in the HTML file:

 ``` html
 <script type="text/javascript">